Jordan-Prescott/broadworks-ocip-soap/README.md

 - **Based on Broadworks Schema R25:**
   Adheres to the Broadworks schema R25 (with some changes from earlier R24-based implementations).

+- **Changeable User Agent Header**
+  The argument `user_agent` updates the header in HTTP requests making it easy to identify on your system where commands are comming from.

 ---

 ## Installation